 When setting up a home exchange, it is important to discuss home maintenance with your tenants so that no one is surprised or confused about how things will be handled should the home require repairs during the exchange.

 Are Visitors Welcomed?

-Pamela’s 19–year-old grandson lived with her for six months, her daughter visited on several work trips, and her son and his wife stayed for three months and travelled back to England together.
-The exchange family’s parents that were helping Pamela in Sydney travelled to London to stay in Pamela’s house with their family on two occasions.
+Pamela’s 19–year-old grandson lived with her for six months, her daughter visited on several work trips, and her son and his wife stayed for three months and traveled back to England together.
+The exchange family’s parents that were helping Pamela in Sydney traveled to London to stay in Pamela’s house with their family on two occasions.

 If you plan to allow guests to have visitors in your home, or you plan to have visitors stay with you in your guest’s home, it is a good idea to have this discussion and include it in your terms.
 Insurance and other issues may be affected by additional guests.